 It’ll set you back around $62,000 drive away.
 Yes, this is one of the Korean brand’s more expensive vehicles, but with a 5-year unlimited kilometre warranty and optional pre-paid servicing, we reckon it’s a solid buy.
 If you need fuel efficiency, opt for the diesel.

 Finally, other than our tester colour, you can also choose Olivine Grey, Abyss Black, Moonlight Blue and Gaia Brown.
-You can price one up on Hyundai’s website, but we recommend you shop around for a good price.
+You can price one up on Hyundai’s website.

 Our test vehicle was provided by Hyundai Australia.
 To find out more about the 2022 Hyundai Staria Elite, contact your local Hyundai dealership.